NanoComp/meep/doc/docs/Python_Tutorials/Custom_Source.md

 plt.show()
 ```

 Results for Method 1 for three different numbers of trials/iterations (10, 50, and 500) are shown in the following three figures.
+Each trial/iteration involves two runs: one each for the flat and textured surface.
 As the number of trials/iterations is increased, the "noisiness" in the plot is gradually reduced.
 However, the total runtime increases significantly.

 <center>
 ![](../images/stochastic_emitter_trials.png)